-It's important to actively monitor the tool to ensure its receiving sufficient lubrication.
+Actively monitor the tool for sufficient lubrication.
 If regularly scheduled re-lubrication is not performed, the condition of parts will quickly deteriorate - rendering them unusable.

 Damage from galling is the result of insufficient lubrication and/or side loading the tool against the bushing.
 Review the frequency, quantity and quality of lubricant.
 Shorten re-lubrication interval if the tool is dry or if chisel paste is not used.
+Proper operating techniques will also help minimized wear.

-Attention to proper selection of lubricant and punctual re-lubrication frequency will promote maximum utilization of the tool's working length.
+Proper selection of lubricant and timely relubrication will allow maximum utilization of the tool's working length.
 Inadequate lubrication, even for short periods, will result in rapid wear of the tool and bushings.
-Relubricate every two hours or sooner if grease is not visible.
+Re-lubricate every two hours or sooner if grease is not visible.
 Use only lubricants formulated and labeled for use with breakers.
 Allied Chisel paste is recommended.
+When applied regularly, Chisel Paste is a key element in extending the service life of bushings and tools.